Amadou

 Before such uses, amadou needs to be prepared by being pounded flat, and boiled or soaked in a solution of nitre.
 One method of preparation starts by soaking a slice in washing soda for a week, beating it gently from time to time.
 Following this it is left to dry.
 The result is initially hard and must be pounded with a blunt object to soften and flatten it.
+The specialist trade of making traditional amadou products is under threat and increasingly rare in some parts of Europe.